embench/embench-iot/README.md

-# Embench: Open Benchmarks for Embedded Platforms
+# Embench&#x2122;: Open Benchmarks for Embedded Platforms

-This repository contains the Embench free and open source benchmark suite.
+This repository contains the Embench&#x2122; free and open source benchmark suite.
 These benchmarks are designed to test the performance of deeply embedded systems.
 As such they assume the presence of no OS, minimal C library support and in particular no output stream.

 The rationale behind this benchmark is described in "Embench™: An Evolving Benchmark Suite for Embedded IoT Computers from an Academic-Industrial